Resonator guitar: Styles and positions

 The resonator guitar is most often played as a lap steel guitar, and the more common square-necked version is limited to this playing position.
 Square neck instruments are always set up with the high action favored by steel guitar players, and tuned to a suitable open tuning.

 The round necked version is equally capable in either lap steel or Spanish guitar position.
 It may be set up with a variety of action heights, ranging from the half-inch favored for steel guitar (making use of the frets almost impossible) to the small fraction of an inch used by conventional guitarists.
 A compromise is most common, allowing use of a bottleneck on the top strings but also use of the frets as desired, with the guitar played in the conventional position.

 Many different tunings are used.
 Some square neck tunings are not recommended for round neck resonator guitars, owing to the high string tension required, which in turn requires the stronger square neck.
 Slack-key guitar tunings are most suitable for bottleneck playing, and conventional E-A-D-G-B-E guitar tuning is also popular.

 Players

 In bluegrass music

 The resonator guitar was introduced to bluegrass music by Josh Graves, who played with Flatt and Scruggs, in the mid-1950s.
 Graves used the hard-driving, syncopated three-finger picking style developed by Earl Scruggs for the five-string banjo.
 Modern players continue to play the instrument this way, with one notable exception being the late Tut Taylor who played with a flat pick.

 Tuning for the resonator guitar within the bluegrass genre is most often an open G with the strings pitched to D G D G B D or G B D G B D, from the lowest to highest.
 Occasionally variant tunings are used, such as an open D: D A D F# A D.

-Other notable bluegrass players include Jerry Douglas, Mike Auldridge, Rob Ickes, Phil Leadbetter and Andy Hall.
+Other notable bluegrass players include Jerry Douglas, Mike Auldridge, Rob Ickes, Phil Leadbetter, Andy Hall, and Sally Van Meter.